Charles de Boos

 He was educated at Addiscombe.
 He served in the British Legion during the First Carlist War in Spain from 1835 to 1837, and emigrated to Australia in 1839.

+He tried farming on the Hunter River but without success.

+He then turned to journalism working first for The Monitor and then The Sydney Gazette.
+He went to Melbourne in 1851 where he was commissioned by The Argus to report on the Victorian goldfields.

 Having been Government shorthand writer in Victoria (Australia) from 1851 to 1856, he became connected with the press, and removed to Sydney and joined the Sydney Morning Herald. de Boos was the author of numerous works, and was appointed Warden of the New South Wales Goldfields in December 1874.
 He afterwards retired on a pension.